christophergaughan/christophergaughan.github.io/_posts/2023-02-18-my-first-post.md

 title: Scary Dark Energy and Einstein's Field Equations
 layout: post
 ---
+Thought: Why are we discussing Einstein field equations and the various constants that are used in Einsteins work as it relates to Dark Energy?
+This is a website written by someone who does Machine Learning and Data Analysis???

-Today we will discuss: \*The Einstein field equations are a set of partial differential equations that describe how the curvature of spacetime is related to the distribution of matter and energy in the universe.
+Today we will discuss:

+ \*The Einstein field equations are a set of partial differential equations that describe how the curvature of spacetime is related to the distribution of matter and energy in the universe.